 Over 24,000 house fires starting from the chimney occur every year in the United States alone.
 In some cases, only the chimney is affected, but in others, the entire house is destroyed.
 The main cause of such fires is the buildup of creosote in the flue.
 It poses an extremely serious threat which must not be ignored.
 Effective prevention is possible.

 How a Fire Can Start

-Creosote is fine powder which contains tar particles and soot particles.
+Creosote is a fine powder which contains tar particles and soot particles.
 It is a byproduct of wood burning.
 Under certain conditions, it builds up in the flue lining of the chimney.
 It can take several different forms.
 It can appear as sticky black tar.
-It can have gray powdery appearance.
+It can have a gray powdery appearance.
 It can also be hard and shiny.
-The latter so called glazed form is the most combustible at all.
+The latter so-called glazed form is the most combustible at all.